About the Journal

 To evaluate the articles, the reviewers will attend to 7 criteria that have been clearly defined by the journal.
 The reviewers will complete a form that will be sent (anonymously) to the authors.
 Each criterion scores from 0 to 5.
 Based on these scores (quantitative evaluation) and the comments and arguments of the reviewers (qualitative evaluation), the journal's editorial board decides whether to accept or reject the paper, whether to request a re-submission, or whether to suggest submission of the paper to another journal of GKA's editorial group.

-HUMAN REVIEW is peer-reviewed and inspired by the Ethical Code of COPE’s publications.
+HUMAN REVIEW is peer-reviewed and inspired by the Ethical Code of the Committee on Publication Ethics (COPE).

 The articles are published immediately.
 They are published on the website as soon as layout, tests and pagination’s stages finish.